ManyTinyThings/ManyTinyThingsWeb/report.markdown

 When the argument of the square root is negative, there are no real solutions and no intersections.
 If there are solutions, they generally come in pairs, since a line usually intersects a circle two times.
 The only exception is when the square root vanishes, in which case the line is tangent to the circle.

+Here we have assumed that the vectors are two-dimensional, but the derivation works just as well with vectors of arbitrary dimension.
+In particular, it works just as well with a sphere as it does with a circle.

 ## Grid patterns